dvidelabs/flatcc/README.md

 file identifier would be used, but a buffer must choose which system, if any, to use.
 This will not affect the `file_extension`.

+NOTE: The generated `_type_identifier` strings should not normally be used when an identifier string is expected in the generated API because it may contain null bytes which will be zero padded after the first null before comparison.
+Use the API calls that take a type hash instead.
+The `type_identifier` can be used in low level `flatcc_builder` calls because it handles identifiers as a fixed byte array and handles type hashes and strings the same.

+NOTE: it is possible to compile the flatcc runtime to encode buffers in big endian format rather than the standard little endian format regardless of the host platforms endianness.
+If this is done, the identifier field in the buffer is always byte swapped regardless of the identifier method chosen.
+The API calls make this transparent, so "MONS" will be stored as "SNOM" but should still be verified as "MONS" in API calls.
+This safeguards against mixing little- and big-endian buffers.
+Likewise, type hashes are always tested in native (host) endian format.

 The
 [`flatcc/flatcc_identifier.h`](https://github.com/dvidelabs/flatcc/blob/master/include/flatcc/flatcc_identifier.h)